cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 To get set up to contribute to the dbt project via JupyterHub, follow [the README in the data-infra repo warehouse folder](https://github.com/cal-itp/data-infra/blob/main/warehouse/README.md#setting-up-the-project-in-your-jupyterhub-personal-server).
 If you hit any trouble with setup, let folks know in the `#data-warehouse-devs` or `#data-office-hours` channels in the Cal-ITP Slack.

-We also recommend that everyone who does dbt development joins the `#data-warehouse-devs` channel in the Cal-ITP Slack workspace to ask questions, collaborate, and build shared knowledge.
+We recommend that everyone who does dbt development joins the `#data-warehouse-devs` channel in the Cal-ITP Slack workspace to ask questions, collaborate, and build shared knowledge.

 ### Developer workflow